-Comment # Last Name First Name Affiliation Method Date received RTP Chapter or RTP Appendix or RTP RTP ID if applicable Project Name if applicable Metro Staff Recommended Action in Response to Comment (changes shown in bold strikeout and underscore) Change Recommen Discussion or Consent Project List or RTP Overall or HCT Strategy , , , , , , , , , , , , , , , , , , , , 5 - FF change?
-(Y/N) underscore) ded (Y/N/TBD) topic (D/C) 268 O'Brien Tara TriMet Email 8/23/202 3 RTP Chapter 6 Y Figure 6.28 needs to show TriMet's 4 Bus Garages on this map (which are all RTP projects).
+Comment # Last Name First Name Affiliation Method Date received RTP Chapter or RTP Appendix or RTP Project List or RTP Overall or HCT Strategy RTP ID Project Nar if applicable if applicable Summary of Comment and Proposed Change Identified in Comment (changes shown in bold strikeout and underscore) Recommended Action in Response to Comment (changes shown in bold strikeout and underscore) Recommen Discussion or Consent topic (D/C) 268 O'Brien Tara TriMet Email 8/23/2023 3 RTP Chapter 6 Y Figure 6.28 needs to show TriMet's 4 Bus Garages on this map (which are all RTP projects).
 These all have ZEB in the title and are critical to climate pollution reduction of our fleet.
 Amend as requested.
-Y С 269 O'Brien Tara TriMet Email 8/23/202 3 RTP Chapter 6 Y Requests that inaccuracies in Figure 6.18 (map) be fixed: Map does not show the Line 52 185th as frequent bus.
+Y С 269 O'Brien Tara TriMet Email 8/23/2023 3 RTP Chapter 6 Y Requests that inaccuracies in Figure 6.18 (map) be fixed: Map does not show the Line 52 185th as frequent bus.
 Map does not show the Line 72 Killingsworth as frequent bus Amend as requested.
-Y C 270 Stainback Grace Metro Staff Letter 8/10/202 3 RTP Chapter 6 Y Revise Chapter 6, Section 6.3.9 Transportation demand management projects to read as follows: "Public awareness, education and travel options programs are cost-effective ways to improve the efficiency of the existing transportation system through increased use of travel options such as walking, biking, carpooling, vanpooling and taking transit.
+Y С 270 Stainback Grace Metro Staff Letter 8/10/202 3 RTP Chapter 6 Y Revise Chapter 6, Section 6.3.9 Transportation demand management projects to read as follows: "Public awareness, education and travel options programs are cost-effective ways to improve the efficiency of the existing transportation system through increased use of travel options such as walking, biking, carpooling, vanpooling and taking transit.
 Local, regional and state agencies all have responsibilities for developing and delivering these programs.
 They work together with businesses and non-profit organizations to implement programs in coordination with other capital investments.
-Metro coordinates partners' efforts, sets strategic direction, evaluates outcomes and manages grant funding through the Regional Travel Options (RTO) - Program ."
-Amend as requested.
-Y С 271 Stainback Grace Metro Staff Letter 8/10/202 3 RTP Chapter 6 Y Revise Section 6.3.9 to replace the existing bullets with the following summary of TDM projects in the RTP: " Regional Coordination and local policy, program, and project development: Metro's Regional Travel Options Program leads regionally significant TDM efforts, including policy development, public outreach and education, provision of direct services and resources, partner collaboration, research, and evaluation.
+Metro coordinates partners' efforts, sets strategic direction, evaluates outcomes and manages grant funding through the Regional Travel Options (RTO) Program."
+Y С 271 Stainback Grace Metro Staff Letter 8/10/2023 3 RTP Chapter 6 Y Revise Section 6.3.9 to replace the existing bullets with the following summary of TDM projects in the RTP: " Regional Coordination and local policy, program, and project development: Metro's Regional Travel Options Program leads regionally significant TDM efforts, including policy development, public outreach and education, provision of direct services and resources, partner collaboration, research, and evaluation.
 These efforts aim to increase resources and capacity at the local level for policy, program, and project development.
 Commuter Programs: Employer-based commuter outreach efforts include: financial incentives, such as transit pass programs and offering cash instead of parking subsidies; facilities and services, such as carpooling programs, bicycle parking, emergency rides home and work-place competitions; and flexible scheduling such as working from home or compressed work weeks.
 Safe Routes to School Program: School districts, local jurisdictions and other regional and state partners provide programming that supports vehicle trip reduction for K-12 school-based trips.
 Metro provides grant funding, technical support and regional coordination for these programs.
 Community Programs: Outreach and engagement programs that meet community travel options needs outside of the trip to school or work, which can include health, recreation, food access, and more.
 These programs are designed in collaboration directly with community members across the region.
 Metro supports these efforts through a variety of grant programs."
-Amend as requested.
-Y C
+Y С